joola/the-joola-challenge/README.md

 - Official closing data is December 1st 01:00 GMT.

 **Rules:**
-- You can use whatever methodolgy, language, database, technique you'd like.
+- You can use whatever methodology, language, database, technique you'd like.
 - You can use whatever charting component/library you wish.
 - Design, usability, look & feel, etc... is not important.